 Put the work in to get good grades.
 The effort is its own reward.
 Don’t forget, it is much easier to maintain the grade average you want than to bring up a grade average you don’t want.
 Make this day, this week, this month, and this semester an investment in the grades you want.

-Eat healthy.
+Eat healthily.
 Save your money to make sure you get a good meal plan.
 Healthy eating needs to be a priority.

 Exercise often.
-Personal health will help make your college experience incredible.
+Personal fitness will help make your college experience incredible.